 Answer: Warm up for as long as it takes to get your fingers ready to play at your faster speeds.
-You will typically warm up longer in winter months than during the summer months (that is normal).
+You will typically play guitar warm ups longer in winter months than during the summer months (that is normal).

-Want to see even more warm up tips?
+Want to see even more guitar warm ups?

 Check out this guitar practice video by Guitar Practice Expert Mike Philippov:

-Now that you know how to warm up, the next step is to overcome the #1 enemy of your guitar technique – excess muscle tension.
+Now that you know effective guitar warm up exercises, the next step is to overcome the #1 enemy of your guitar technique – excess muscle tension.
 Tension keeps you from playing guitar as fast and accurately as you want.
 Download this guitar technique eGuide & make your playing feel easier than cutting butter with a hot knife.

 About Tom Hess: Tom Hess is a guitar teacher, music career mentor and guitar teacher trainer.
 He teaches rock guitar lessons online to students from all over the world and conducts instructional live guitar training events attended by musicians from over 50 countries.Transform your guitar playing with online metal guitar lessons.